How to Grow Verbena Flowers

 Insects and Plant Disease

 Insect and disease problems are not too common.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicides.

 Related Articles